Course Details and Content

 “He experienced so much wonder and excitement in the past three and a half weeks.
 We cannot be more pleased with this summer adventure…”

-This course is suitable for students for whom English is their first language or for those who have a strong command of the English language.
-It is aimed at improving English skills through a study of Literature and Creative Writing.
-Students are encouraged to explore and develop their skills in literacy criticism through close analysis of a range of texts.
-Students will have the opportunity to study poetry, prose extracts, short stories and selected scenes from plays.
-For Creative Writing, there will be workshops on how students can create engaging openings to their stories, using effective imagery in their writing, create tension and suspense, different genres etc. All of this would be supported by the short stories, poems, novel extracts and drama extracts already taught.
+This course is suitable for students for whom English is their first language or for those who have a strong command of English and is aimed at improving skills through a study of Literature and Creative Writing.
+Students are encouraged to develop their literary criticism through close analysis of a range of texts and extracts, including poetry, prose, short stories and plays.
+There will be workshops on creating engaging openings to stories, using effective imagery, and creating tension and suspense in a variety of genres.

 The course operates on Microsoft software and covers a wide range of computer applications, including word-processing, spreadsheets, databases, desktop publishing, powerpoint, multimedia, graphics, programming, control technology and the Internet; no previous computer experience is required.
 Control technology is included for more advanced students.
 This looks in more detail at the use of computers in controlling mechanical devices such as robots.

 This course is suitable for students who have a strong command of English or who are native speakers.
 It is aimed at improving spoken English through debates and presentations, but also with particular emphasis on the positive skills of dialogue to promote understanding and empathy; this is particularly in line with Hahn’s vision of young people from many nations as a ‘brotherhood’.
 Students will be encouraged to consider key global issues such as world religions, political ideologies, social media, fake news and the environment; they will learn to challenge what they are taught and to develop and express their own opinions in ways which celebrate diversity and promote global peace and co-operation.

 All students will also choose one of four Club Options before they arrive: